vorce/advent-of-code-2020/README.md

 # Advent of Code 2020

-Solving some Advent of Code problems with Elixir.
+Solving some [Advent of Code 2020](https://adventofcode.com/2020) problems with Elixir.

 For fun only.
 Not trying to make the solutions super fast, or super pretty.
 There will be tests though.